Novacaine (song)

 "Novacaine" is a song by American alternative metal band 10 Years.
-It was their first single off of their eighth studio album (How to Live) As Ghosts.
+It was the first single from their eighth studio album (How to Live) As Ghosts.
 It peaked at number 5 on the Billboard US Mainstream Rock Songs chart.

 Background

 The song was first released on August 16, 2017, as the first single from the band's eighth studio album, (How to Live) As Ghosts.
 A music video was released on September 26, 2017.